digaloot/CS260/README.md

 3. Set conditional login button availability using the authenticated, unauthenticated and authstate libraries
 4. Set conditional creat account availability to require a name, username, and matching password / confirm password
 5. Added useEffect for both dates and people pages.
+6. Changed the people and dates pages to use tables and added check boxes that allow you to select a person on the people page and that will redirect you to the dates page with that person's name as a filterable property.